mr007x/ESP8266/README.md

 # ESP8266

-Collection of projects, code snippets and more for ESP8266 and RTOS/ESP-IDF
+Projects, code snippets and more for ESP8266 and RTOS/ESP-IDF